FESTIVAL EVENTS 2014 Updates Are Here!

 2-6 p.m. the format for the adult competition offers two full hours for rehearsal and is open to all contestants 18 and older.
 Grab a share of the $500 prize package.

 the Entertainment Tent on Friday, August 15th, and Saturday, August 16th as the Blueberry Festival offers up live music with popular performers.
-Announcement of our Friday and Saturday headlining bands coming soon.
+This year we are proud to announce "Jedi Mind Trip" as our tent headliners both Friday and Saturday evening.
 DJ Joe returns to keep the music flowing during band intermissions.
 The tent opens at 8 p.m. and closes at 2 a.m.
 Must be 21 or older to enter and must have photo ID.
 No exceptions!
 Cover charge.